cr0ybot/acf-taxonomy-object/README.md

 ### Installation

-1. Copy the `acf-taxonomy-select` folder into your `wp-content/plugins` folder
+1. Copy the `acf-taxonomy-object` folder into your `wp-content/plugins` folder
-2. Activate the acf-taxonomy-select plugin via the plugins admin page
+2. Activate the acf-taxonomy-object plugin via the plugins admin page
-3. Create a new field via ACF and select the Taxonomy Select type
+3. Create a new field via ACF and select the Taxonomy Object type
 4. Please refer to the description for more info regarding the field type settings

 ### Changelog